fkirc/secure-network-interface-with-sgx/README.md

-## Secure Network Interface with SGX
+# Secure Network Interface with SGX

 This repo provides network security functionality within an Intel SGX enclave.
 The [documentation](doc/main.md) provides a short overview of the functionality.
 My [master thesis](thesis.pdf) contains technical details and background information.
 _________________________________________________________________________
 **Build Setup (Simulation Mode):**

-This has been tested with Ubuntu 18.04.
+> :warning: **Warning**: The build-instructions in this repo might be outdated.
+Please do not rely on those build-instructions and refer to official Intel-instructions instead.
+This has been only tested with Ubuntu 18.04.
-Please refer to the official Intel instructions if anything fails.

 Install the packages:
 `make cmake git g++ cppcheck`